-If your property is more than 15 years old, it is possible that it contains materials made from asbestos.
+If your property was built before 1990, it is possible that it contains materials made from asbestos.
 Asbestos fibres are strong and resistant to heat and chemicals.
 In the past, this led to their use in a wide range of building materials and products.

 Properties built since the mid-1980s are very unlikely to contain asbestos in the fabric of the building.
 Properties built after 1990 are extremely unlikely to contain asbestos anywhere in the building.
 Asbestos cement has been widely used as a cladding material and can still be found in garages and sheds.